Dogs rescued from Korean meat farm, flown to Chicago for new life as pets

 They were rescued from their horrendous fate by the Chicago-area nonprofit Magnificent Mutts.

 "We all let out a big sigh, just that they made it.
-And they're gonna be safe and they're going to be out of those horrible conditions in South Korea," said Magnificent Mutts founder Linda Latelle.
+And they're going to be safe and they're going to be out of those horrible conditions in South Korea," said Magnificent Mutts founder Linda Latelle.

-Dogs rescued from Korean meat farm, flown to Chicago for new life as pets
+The flight was 6,500 miles long; the dogs arrived looking timid but hopeful.
+At the airport, the dogs are loaded into vans and taken to the Elmhurst Animal Care Center.

+"Our goal now is that we're going to show them that love does exist and they're going to have a much better life," Latelle said.